UBC-LFS/lfs-agrifood-backend/README.md

 # lfs-agrifood-backend

 This is the repository for the backend of the Agrifood project.
 It currently contains 1 project: MongoDBFiller that populates sample data for testing purposes.
+Project details are within the README of the project directory.

 # Structure of Data